Logo Voyage

 Kerala has three distinct seasons:

 • Summer lasts from mid-February to mid-May.
-The tropical sun is really hot and temperatures can go up to 35 °C (95 °F) in the afternoons.
+The tropical sun is hot and temperatures can reach 35 °C (95 °F) in the afternoons.

 • The South-East monsoon is in place from mid-May until early September.
 Also the North-East Monsoon winds bring heavy showers.